 Foods high in glutamine are found in relatively higher concentrations in animal proteins and vegetables.

 Beef is the greatest glutamine-rich food containing 26g of protein and 1.5g of glutamine every 4oz.
 Protein provides abundant sources of amino acids, that will help you build more muscle and recover faster.

 Milk is another glutamine-rich food and contains 0.5g of glutamine for every 4oz.
 Using milk as a base when using it for post-workout protein shakes with whey, or whey isolate will greatly increase glutamine concentration.
 In addition to being a glutamine-rich food source, milk offers high amounts of calcium, protein, potassium, and vitamin D, to help promote bone and tissue repair.

 Eggs are another food high in glutamine.
 They are incredibly nutritious and contain an abundant number of B vitamins, Omega-3s, and essential amino acids.
 One single egg contains 6g of protein and 0.7g of glutamine.
 They also contain 1.086g of Leucine, the branched-chain amino acid responsible for signaling muscle protein synthesis, the muscle-building process.

 Whey Protein Isolate

-An easy and convenient way to get the protein and glutamine you need, is by drinking a protein shake made with whey protein isolate.
+An easy and convenient way to get the protein and glutamine you need is by drinking a protein shake made with whey protein isolate.
 Whey protein is a by-product of the cheese manufacturing process and therefore is derived from milk.
 Supplementing with whey protein isolate and using milk as your base, will create a very glutamine-rich food.
-Unflavored and virtually tasteless, you can get an even higher amount of glutamine, by adding in a 5g of Swolverine glutamine to help with post-workout recovery and soreness.
+Unflavored and virtually tasteless, you can get an even higher amount of glutamine, by adding in 5g of Swolverine glutamine to help with post-workout recovery and soreness.